 - Leadership Tomorrow The mission of LT is to develop effective community leaders who work to strengthen our region.

-- - United Way of King County program designed to increase the number of people of color serving on nonprofit boards.
+- Project Lead - United Way of King County program designed to increase the number of people of color serving on nonprofit boards.
 Project LEAD (Leadership, Effectiveness and Diversity) is an in-depth, four-week training program which provides future volunteer leadership with the skills and tools to effectively guide a governance board in today’s changing environment.
 The program utilizes the services of top professional trainers who volunteer their time.
 Project LEAD takes a step further to actively match these skilled volunteers with nonprofit boards and committees.